theimowski/talk-safe-stack/notes.md

 * dotnet new SAFE
 * `build run` - while running, explain stuff

+---

 To show:

 * Explain Elm-architecture

 * HMR
-* Time-travel debugger

 * Console trace
+* Redux-devtools (time travel debugger)
+* React-devtools (for better UI debugging) ? - what fancy can you do with that?

+---

 * Server refresh
 * Shared code
 * Server-side + client-side validation
-* React-devtools (for better UI debugging) ? - what fancy can you do with that?
-* Redux-devtools (time travel debugger)
 * Debugging server side?
 * Web App for Containers (Docker) - do manually, not from template?